Work from Home

 The employee’s ability to effectively perform work functions in a remote setting is a primary factor in the consideration of approval of remote work as well as the following considerations:

-- The remote work arrangement does not necessitate the transfer of work which increases the workload to co-workers on campus.
+- The remote work arrangement does not necessitate the transfer of work which increases the workload of co-workers on campus.

 - The assignments completed in the remote work location are consistent with the employee’s scope of responsibilities and job description.